What is PACE?

 Students may take the PACE up to three times in a single semester.
-Students enrolled in ACC 325 but failing to take or to pass the PACE will be disenrolled.
+The minimum score to receive a "pass" on the PACE is 75% on the entire exam.
+Students enrolled in ACC 325 but failing to take (or to pass) the PACE will be administratively withdrawn.
 The window for enrolling in ACC 325 Intermediate Accounting I after passing the PACE is two (2) semesters (the current semester and the next semester).
 After that time, students must retake the exam.

 The PACE covers the most basic principles of accounting and involves both multiple-choice questions and problems covering all aspects of the accounting cycle.
 Typically, the following topics are tested on the PACE: